bridging loans for house purchases banner in front of house with for sale sign

 What is a bridging loan?

-A bridging loan is a short-term loan that is typically used to finance the purchase of property or renovations.
+A bridging loan is a short-term borrowing solution.
+It is intended to be temporary and fill a financing gap.
 Bridging loans for house purchases are often used for the following reasons:

-2. The property is not suitable for a mortgage
+2. You are buying a property that is not suitable for a mortgage (it doesn’t have a functioning bathroom and /or kitchen)

-3. Buying land with the intention of building a property on it
+3. You are buying land with the intention of building a property on it, but there is no property on it at present

-The loan is secured against the property (or the land, if a property hasn’t been built yet), with the borrower putting down a deposit of at least 20% of the property value (and more commonly 25%).
-The loan is intended to be paid back quickly, typically within 6-12 months.
+The loan is secured against the property (or the land, if a property hasn’t been built yet).
+You will need to put down a deposit of at least 20% (and more commonly 25%) of the property value, often deposit amounts can be higher too.
+The loan is intended to be paid back quickly, typically within 6-12 months, but up to a maximum of 24 months.

 How bridging loans work